pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 gh-badge: [star, fork, follow]
 ---

 Today we'll walk through how to clean and preprocess a dataset to ensure it is ready for analysis.
-This is the second part of a series that walks through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, machine learning, and creating visualizations.
+This is the second part of a series that walks through the entire process of a data science project - from initial steps like data acquisition, preprocessing, and cleaning to more advanced steps like feature engineering, creating visualizations, and machine learning.

 <div id="toc"></div>